- Students will be required to take one First-Year Seminar (FYS) course as well as a First-Year Experience (FYE) course.

 - Students will also meet with a staff member in the Office of Undergraduate Education as needed, but at least twice a semester; this point of contact is meant to supplement their work with their advisor.

 - Faculty and staff teaching either an FYS or the General Education/ IHU will also be expected to engage and assist students in the program by participating in at least two out of class activities.

-- Within the residence hall, as well as a peer mentors will work together to foster a welcoming environment for the students as well as engage with them on a regular basis.
+- Within the residence halls, the RA as well as the peer mentors will work together to foster a welcoming environment for students as well as engage with them on a regular basis.